andreamtolentino/codingchallenge/README.md

 # HOW TO BUILD AND RUN:

-• Copy the URL link from GitHub named MoulaCodingChallenge.
+• Copy the URL link from GitHub (moulacodingchallenge).
-  - Dropwdown Code > HTTPS then copy
+  - Dropdown Code (green button) then copy the HTTPS link

-• Start Visual Studio 2019 and open "Clone a Repository", then paste the URL you copied from GitHub.
-Choose a path where you want to save the file and click "Clone".
+• Start Visual Studio 2019 and open "Clone a Repository", then paste the link you copied from GitHub.

+• Choose a path where you want to save the file then click "Clone".

 • In the project directory (View > Terminal), you can run:

-  - cd <path> MoulaCodingChallenge (to go directly to the project file)
+  - cd MoulaCodingChallenge (to go directly to the project file if you're not on the right path yet)

 • When already directed to the "Challenge" project, you can run: